SenseiSpringroll/qb-policejob/README.md

 This edit of qb-policejob Includes mobile finger scanner.
 Made usage of Randolio's mobile finger scanner, just broke it down into snippets and integrated it in https://github.com/Randolio/randol_fingerprint and Includes Ped interaction for garage ( so far ) to take out and store Police Vehicles.
 Supports multi-Department as well

-Slowly working on making armory, on/off duty, stashes, impound etc all Interacted with Peds.
-So this will be updated in due time.
-For now it is just Garages.

 #installation

 make sure you have setr UseTarge true in your server.cfg